frank06n/fitness-tracker-app/README.md

 - **React Native & Expo Communities:**
   For their invaluable resources, libraries, and support that made this project possible.
 - **Contributors & Mentors:**
   Special thanks to everyone who provided feedback and guidance during the development process.
+- All contributors and users who help improve this project.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

 **Fitness Tracker** is a testament to my growth as a developer and my passion for combining technology with fitness.
 I hope it inspires others to pursue their ideas and create innovative solutions.